 Defense Visual Information Center

-Santaquin 185k The large harbor tug Santaquin (YTB-824) helps move Manitowoc (LST-1180) into position alongside the pier.
+Santaquin 185k The large harbor tug Santaquin (YTB-824) helps move USS Manitowoc (LST-1180) into position alongside the pier.
 Manitowoc was returning to Naval Amphibious Base, Little Creek, VA. after deploying to the Persian Gulf region for Operation Desert Shield and Operation Desert Storm.
 Camera Operator: PH3 TUEMLER Date Shot: 17 Apr 1991

 DVIC photo # DNST9109706 by PH3 Tuemler USN